TC00QA/AndroidTV_Linux/README.md

 ## Flashing SD card

 In my instance I installed armbian using a pre-complied image for the S905x3 (See linked in notes).
 You must flash the image provided to an SD card, balena etcher is my preffered goto but rufus may work aswell.
 Ignore any errors that may get thrown during verification becuase two partitions are made.
-Once you have done this you can move onto the next step
+Once you have done this you can move onto the next step.
+A simple google of "[PROCESSOR][TV_BOX_NAME]armbian" will throw up a tonne of results for images and guides

 ## Entering recovery mode

 The easiest solution by far is the simplest one.
 On most (if not all) of these boxes there will be a 4 pole 3.5mm jack on the back labelled AV.
 If there is another jack on the back it might best best using a flashlight to identify what port contains a tac switch behind it (See notes) All you need to do with the box unplugged is hold down that switch.
 This is commonly done with a toothpick therfore is refferd to as 'the toothpick method'.
 While holding down the button simply plug the power back in.
 Once you see the first splashscreen (Typically the name of the box) stop pressing the button.
 You should then be able to see android recovery options.

 Another method to enter recovery mode / install is to find an app called something along the lines of "Over the air update" or "System update".
 It will be an app somewhere in the app drawer.
 You can try searching for a "local" update file.
 There will be a button called local and it should automatically find the inserted SD card and there will typically be an option ending with .zip .
-You can simply click local, click the file ending with .zip and it shoudl install arbiam for you.
+You can simply click local, click the file ending with .zip and it should install arbiam for you.
 I havent had success doing it this way as typically you also need an unlocked bootloader and this is something that varies manufacturer to manufacturer.
 I reccomend the 'toothpick' method.

 ## How to install linux (SD)